 Research in Progress

-Access and Attitudes to the Local News Media in the Digital Economy with Lucie L'Heudé, Andrew Postlewaite, and Holger Sieg
+Access and Exposure to the Local News Media in the Digital Economy with Lucie L'Heudé, Andrew Postlewaite, and Holger Sieg

 Self-Employment Decisions and Household Risk Sharing